hbrust/adc-certupdater-letsencrypt/README.md

 There are two configuration files needed for a valid configuration.

-1. The `.conf` file.
+1. The `.cfg` file.
 See the `config-adc.example` files
-2. A domains file referenced in the `.conf` file.
+2. A domains file referenced in the `.cfg` file.
 This file contains all doamin names for the certificate (Subject Alternative Names) in one line divided by space.
 Any change in this files execute a renewal of the certificate.

 The container tries in a intervall if 5 minutes to renew the certificates.
 A renewal will be exectuted if
 * the certificates become invalid in the next 30 days